What Would USA’s Moneyline Have Been in 1980 Miracle on Ice?

 A Monte Carlo simulation run by Carlton Chin and Jay Granat in 2010 gave the U.S. 1,000-1 odds to win Gold entering the tournament.

-But they say those odds should probably have been closer to 17-1 based on what we ended up seeing through the first five games from the Americans.
+But they told The Action Network those odds should probably have been closer to 17-1 based on what we ended up seeing through the first five games from the Americans.

 The U.S. was seeded seventh entering the Olympics, but this team had never played together in a real tournament and there was no data on them.
 So in hindsight, 17-1 feels about right.